JKirchartz/jkirchartz.github.com/_drafts/monastic_looks_at_perl.md

 > (Language historians will also note some vestiges of csh, Pascal, and even
 > BASIC-PLUS.)

+[Later][16], Wall expanded this list of inspirations to "C, sh, csh, grep, sed, awk, Fortran, COBOL, PL/I, BASIC-PLUS, SNOBOL, Lisp, Ada, C++, and Python" &mdash; he borrowed bits from these "because the various features of these languages ruled rather than sucked."

 In the early 90s [Perl became the language of the dynamic web][11];
 but I'm not here to present a cronology of Perl over the years, I wasn't there for it, and [it's been done][3].
 I remember some time the late 1990s when I was